Texas Instruments Cal-Tech

 Patent for Miniature Calculator Granted to Texas Instruments

-from a TI press release dated July 1, 1974
+From a TI press release dated July 1, 1974

 A basic patent for miniature electronic calculators has been issued to Texas Instruments Incorporated.
-The patent is for personal-sized, batter-operated calculators which have their main electronic circuitry in a single integrated semiconductor circuit array, such as the popular "one-chip" calculators.
+The patent is for personal-sized, battery-operated calculators which have their main electronic circuitry in a single integrated semiconductor circuit array, such as the popular "one-chip" calculators.

 This represents another in a series of landmark developments at Texas Instruments directly relating to miniature calculators.
 In 1958, Texas Instruments invented the first integrated circuit, subsequently patented in 1964.
 This key innovation resulted in dramatic change in virtually all areas of electronic equipment design, including calculators.

-This was followed by major developments fundamental to MOS/LSI integrated circuitry - the basic technology behind today's miniature calculators.
+This was followed by major developments fundamental to MOS/LSI integrated circuitry—the basic technology behind today's miniature calculators.
 Two key patents on MOS/LSI were awarded to TI in 1972.

 A third significant milestone was the introduction by TI in 1971 of the "calculator-on-a-chip" MOS/LSI circuit which became the heart of modern miniature calculators.

-The miniature calculator described in the new TI patent (editor's note - this was the "Cal-Tech") was the result of work done at TI in the mid-60s.
+The miniature calculator described in the new TI patent (editor's note—this was the "Cal-Tech") was the result of work done at TI in the mid-60s.
 The patent (Number 3,819,921), originally filed in 1967, was awarded to TI June 25, 1974.
 This miniature calculator (the world's first) employed a large-scale integrated semiconductor array containing the equivalent of thousands of discrete semiconductor devices.

 Measuring 4-1/4 x 6-1/8 x 1-3/4 inches, it was the first mini-calculator to have the high degree of computational power found only at the time in considerably larger machines.